binyamolango/Blog-App2/README.md

 ### Usage

-To run the project, execute the following command:
+To run the project, execute the following command: `rails server`

-No command has existed until now.

 ### Run tests

-To run tests, run the following command:
+To run tests, run the following command: `rspec`

-No tests have been created yet for this project.

-### Deployment

-You can deploy this project using:

-No deployment has been made yet.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>